grompe/BTWTweak/patcher/readme.txt

   you to burn some wooden logs under the cauldron and is more fitting for the now permanent nature of diamond ingots.

+- Added silk crafted from 9 string, only for storage purposes for now

 v0.5